Skip to content

 The State University of New York and Genesee Community College want the victim/survivor to get the information and support he/she needs regardless of whether he/she would like to move forward with a report of sexual violence to campus officials or to police.
 This document is aimed at helping the victim/survivor understand how confidentiality applies to different resources that may be available to them.

 Title IX of the Educational Amendments of 1972 prohibits any person in the United States from being discriminated against on the basis of sex in seeking access to any educational program or activity receiving federal financial assistance.
 The U.S. Department of Education, which enforces Title IX, has long defined the meaning of Title IX’s prohibition on sex discrimination broadly to include various forms of sexual harassment and sexual violence that interfere with a student’s ability to equally access our educational programs and opportunities.
-On May 19, 2020, the U.S. Department of Education issued a Final Rule under Title IX of the Education Amendments of 1972.
-Based on that Final Rule, Genesee Community College has implemented a Title IX Grievance Policy, effective August 14, 2020.
+For more information, please review Genesee Community College’s Grievance Process for Addressing Formal Complaints of

 Student Code of Conduct